Genivia/ugrep/README.md

 source code matches, and search and display text and binary files recursively in large directory trees.

-- **ugrep** extends GNU grep and BSD grep by offering more useful features, such as full Unicode pattern matching with Unicode character categories and classes, pre-defined search patterns to search source code, and more.
+- **ugrep** is backward compatible with GNU grep and BSD grep, extending these utilities by offering additional features, such as full Unicode pattern matching and pre-defined search patterns to search source code, and more.

 - **ugrep** makes it simple to search source code using *pre-defined patterns*.
   For example to recursively search Python files for import statements: